3 Weeks in Namibia by 4WD

 Sossusvlei & Big Daddy

-Climb Big Daddy early when the sand is still cool.
+Climb Big Daddy early (be at the gate at 5am!) when the sand is still cool.
 Descend to Deadvlei for iconic photos.

 Coast & Damaraland